dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ```
 5
 ```
 Java doesn’t allow variables to have the same name as keywords(if, else, while, class...) and literals (true, false, null).
-All others like class name, var ... perfectly fine.
+All others like class name, `var ` perfectly fine.
 In case of conflict between variable name and className, if variable in scope it’s variable name.
+For function arguments you can't use keyword `var`, yet if you are using lambda - you can, because lambda kind of anonymous class where types already defined, so you can use `var` keyword.
+Yet keep in mind in lambda you have to:
+* leave type for all arguments
+* use `var` for all arguments
+* use exact type for all arguments
+* you can't mix: like one argument empty, another with `var`

 char=>int conversion: Although we can assign `char` to `int`.
 We can’t assign `char` to `Integer`, autoboxing can’t do this.
 ```java